 - Quality (34%)

-And to reach them successfully, companies should market their offerings and target wider audiences.
+To reach them successfully, target wider audiences.

 Online sales have been increasing since before the crisis.
 The crisis only accelerated this growth, so we can expect eCommerce to continue growing in size and value post-crisis.

 Retail eCommerce sales globally amounted to $3.53 trillion in 2019 and eCommerce revenues are forecasted to reach $6.54 trillion in 2022.
-Those figures have not even accounted for the extent of the COVID-19 impact, the final result of which is still uncertain.

 Therefore, if your business has not yet created an online store – it’s time to set up shop.
+And if your current e-store is outdated, complicated, slow or unable to scale, it’s time to upgrade your solution.

 Adobe’s John Copeland acknowledged the long-term value of meaningful engagement now.
 “Companies need to pay extra special attention to their digital and eCommerce experiences right now,” says Copeland.